What Animal Eats Impatiens Only?

 UPDATE September 2011: No night critter was captured on the camera placed in my garden for one week.
 Reason being, impatiens were all but lost before we got to use the camera.
 Darn!

 UPDATE August 2012: Think I found a resolve to our shared dilemma, so be sure to read through the comments below.
-Hopefully there’ll be a product on it’s way to Kingsway Greenhouses for 2013!
+Hopefully there will be a product on it’s way to Kingsway Greenhouses for 2013!
+[Sadly, no such product ever arrived.]

 On the morning of July 31, 2014, there was a dead opossum in the middle of Highway 2, near the Oshawa and Whitby border.

-If you’d like to read about other’s experiences with opossums, please, read this: The Straight Dope forum
+If you’d like to read about other’s experiences with opossums, please, check out: The Straight Dope forum

 Other’s suggestions